Geodels/gospl/docs/tech_guide/dep.rst

 .. note::

-  However, :mod:`gospl` is designed to not only address erosion problems but also to simulate source-to-sink transfer and sedimentary basins formation and evolution in potentially complex tectonic settings.
+  However, goSPL is designed to not only address erosion problems but also to simulate source-to-sink transfer and sedimentary basins formation and evolution in potentially complex tectonic settings.
 In such cases, depressions may be formed at different periods during runtime and may be filled or remain internally drained (*e.g.*, endorheic basins) depending on the volume of sediment transported by upstream catchments.

 Depression filling approaches have received some attention in recent years with the development of new and more efficient algorithms such as the work from `Barnes et al. (2016) <https://arxiv.org/pdf/1606.06204.pdf>`_.
 These methods based on **priority-flood**  offer a time complexity of the order of :math:`\mathrm{O(Nlog(N))}`.